 And, we cannot keep with the opposition.
 It is the natural part of the history of the Bible and of life.
 We have to choose to follow God, as there is no other reasonable option, which will give us the result following God will result in.
 We must decide who we will follow.
 We do not have true faith if we do not act upon the words that our lips speak, of believing in Christ and His Father.

 You must keep constant vigilance against backsliding, for a fallen Christian is in worse shape than one who was never exposed to The Word.
-In order to do that, you have to be always constantly acting upon your faith.
+In order to maintain the constant vilgilence you have to be always constantly acting upon your faith.
 The Epistle and Gospel both talk about the curious dichotomy; you are saved by faith, Jesus’s faith, and your faith alone saves you, not what you do; yet if you have faith, you must act on that faith.

-To be a Christian, and not a Christian in name only, you must truly turn a new leaf and start on the new course of life with Christ, and not slip back into the old man.
-This is one of the most difficult challengers as a Christian, but with the help of the Holy Ghost, we can do it.
+To maintain your Christian course, you must truly turn a new leaf, and not slip back into the old man.
+This is one of the most difficult challenges as a Christian, but with the help of the Holy Ghost, we can do it.
 You must receive the Word, hear it, and act upon it and spread it joyously to others, in order for your faith to have any meaning at all.
 Otherwise we will have been for the worse than if we never had heard the Good News.
 It is not a gift to selfishly lock up, but to share and give to others.
 That is the true joy of the Good News.
 It is most certainly more blessed to give than to receive in this case.